Photonico/Photonica/README.md

 * The file icons theme is [Material Icon Theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme).

-* The extension which match brackets to be identified with colours is [Bracket Pair Colorizer 2](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer-2).

 ## Acknowledgment

 * The dark theme is inspired by the [Darcula Theme](https://marketplace.visualstudio.com/items?itemName=rokoroku.vscode-theme-darcula).